SUBRAHMANYAM22/Numpy/README.md

 The points about sequence size and speed are particularly important in scientific computing.
 As a simple example, consider the case of multiplying each element in a 1-D sequence with the corresponding element in another sequence of the same length.
 If the data are stored in two Python lists, a and b, we could iterate over each element

 Why is NumPy Fast?

 Vectorization describes the absence of any explicit looping, indexing, etc., in the code - these things are taking place, of course, just “behind the scenes” in optimized, pre-compiled C code.
 Vectorized code has many advantages, among which are:

-vectorized code is more concise and easier to read
+* Vectorized code is more concise and easier to read

-fewer lines of code generally means fewer bugs
+* Fewer lines of code generally means fewer bugs

-the code more closely resembles standard mathematical notation (making it easier, typically, to correctly code mathematical constructs)
+* The code more closely resembles standard mathematical notation (making it easier, typically, to correctly code mathematical constructs)

-vectorization results in more “Pythonic” code.
+* Vectorization results in more “Pythonic” code.
 Without vectorization, our code would be littered with inefficient and difficult to read for loops.